D.E.B.S. (2004 film): Critical response

-D.E.B.S. received a 42% approval rating at Rotten Tomatoes based on 64 reviews.
-The site's critics consensus reads: "Lacking enough material for a full-length movie, D.E.B.S. is short on both plot and laughs."
-On Metacritic, it has a weighted average score of 42% based on reviews from 21 critics, indicating "mixed or average reviews".

 In a positive review, Stephen Hunter of The Washington Post praised the film for poking fun at various tropes in spy films and not taking itself too seriously, saying “much of the fun of the innocent little thing is the riffs that [Angela] Robinson plays on familiar genre strokes.
 A gunfight in a nightclub, with sparks flying, guns blasting, glasses busting, shooters diving, has all the hallmarks of John Woo-style mayhem in full bloom.”
 He added the film “arrives with sparkly production values and extreme confidence in every scene.
 It's so spoofy it's difficult to call it ‘good’ or even ‘bad’; just say it's smooth.”
 Hunter further discussed how the film presents queerness in a normalized way, saying the film is “not gay in that in-your-face, zealous manner of so many films more interested in advocacy than art or commerce.
 It's gay in what might be called a homo-normative way.
 That is, it accepts same-sex attraction as a norm, something not at all ‘unusual’ or strange but something so a part of the landscape it doesn't require comment.”